 - Language is important!
-In most released cases where the NLRB has examined social media policies and found them “over-broad” employers have failed to define in detail what constitutes “confidential” and “proprietary” information.
+In most released cases where the NLRB has examined social media policies and found them “over-broad,” employers have failed to define in detail what constitutes “confidential” and “proprietary” information.
 Make sure you are specific when it comes to how exactly one should or should not use the company’s name or logos and provide sufficient examples of egregious conduct that will not be tolerated.
 Your wording should not be ambiguous or limiting in any way that could lead employees to feel as though their rights to protected activities are being infringed upon.

 - Are your employees clear on their rights?
 The NLRB’s main concern with social media policies is that the language used should not “chill” an employee’s understanding that they are free to exercise their Section 7 rights to protected concerted activities.
 While some kinds of work-related conversations are okay for employees to participate in online, others are not.
-For instance, employees have no protected right to disclose trade secrets, nor are they protected in cases where their language is clearly obscene, offensive, and in no way working toward better work conditions or pay.
+For instance, employees have no protected right to disclose trade secrets, nor are they protected in cases where their language is clearly obscene, offensive or are in no way working toward better work conditions or pay.

 - Offer training and support.
 A major reason employees take to social media to air grievances or speak negatively about their company is because they don’t feel respected or heard while they are at work.
-Letting your employees know your door is always open to hear their concerns and providing them with the resources they need to feel safe, empowered, and respected will make for a more positive work environment, and will likely influence the caliber of conversation taking place online.
+Letting your employees know your door is always open to hear their concerns and providing them with the resources they need to feel safe, empowered and respected will make for a more positive work environment, and will likely influence the caliber of conversations taking place online.

 - Consult with a lawyer to look over your social media policy.
-While it may be an added expense for the company, consider the cost of having to go through a trial if your SMP is found to be unlawful.
+While it may be an added expense for the company, consider the cost of having to go through a trial if your social media policy is found to be unlawful.
 Having an employment law attorney who is familiar with the latest cases and rulings surrounding social media and employment look over the language you are using will help ensure you are lawful in what you do and do not allow your employees to say on social media.

-The best way to safeguard yourself against an NLRB investigation and rogue employees, angry posts, or other inappropriate social media behavior is to provide your staff with a social media policy that clearly outlines your expectations, resources for support, and in no way prohibits an employee’s right to protected concerted activity.
+The best way to safeguard yourself against an NLRB investigation and rogue employees, angry posts or other inappropriate social media behavior is to provide your staff with a social media policy that clearly outlines your expectations and resources for support, and in no way prohibits an employee’s right to protected concerted activity.
 When your employees see that you are respectful of their rights, they’re much more likely to be respectful of the company they work for – it may even turn them into stronger brand ambassadors!